quochoangdev/__wp_base-wordpress/wordpress/wp-content/plugins/google-listings-and-ads/readme.txt

 == Changelog ==

+= 2.9.12 - 2025-04-22 =
+* Add - During onboarding, it requires granting access to Google's WordPress.com application to synchronize product data with Google.
+* Add - Event tracking of how users process the WPCOM app authorization for the API Pull feature.
+* Fix - The interlink between Google Merchant Center and Google Ads accounts may not be completed.
+* Tweak - Enable API Pull authorization to be granted before connecting to Google Merchant Center.
+* Tweak - Move the API Pull statuses from Google Merchant Center account card to Google account card for the Settings page.
+* Update - Remove the button that disables the API Pull from the Settings page.

 = 2.9.11 - 2025-04-15 =
 * Fix - Ads merchant linking failure display issue & improve retry mechanism.
 * Fix - Compatibility issue with WordPress 6.8 and WooCommerce 9.8, which may cause all pages not to display properly.